 - Don’t wear showy, expensive jewelry or designer accessories.

-- Be street smart, staying aware of your surroundings.
-Drinking too much and wandering around an unfamiliar area is not advised.
+- Be street smart and stay aware of your surroundings.
+Drinking too much alcohol and wandering around an unfamiliar area is not advised.

 - Check the U.S. State Department Travel Warnings and Alerts before you book, and again shortly before you depart.

 - Be aware that areas hosting dense groups of tourists are prime targets for pickpocketing.

 - Lock your valuables in your hotel’s safe, instead of carrying them with you.

 - Check advisories on insect-borne diseases and consider whether you should vaccinate or take precautions well before you travel to Latin America.

 NOW WATCH: The Safest Countries in the World